mfbsouza/embedded-from-scratch/docs/setup.md

 ## Prerequisites

-For compiling the packages you will need:
+For compiling the packages you will need to have installed in local machine:

 * gcc
 * g++